GCP Cloud Run Deployment Example

 - Permissions: The authenticated user/service account for

-needs sufficient permissions (e.g., roles like “Cloud Build Editor”, “Artifact Registry Administrator”, “Cloud Run Admin”, “Secret Manager Admin”). reward-kit
+gcloudneeds sufficient permissions (e.g., roles like “Cloud Build Editor”, “Artifact Registry Administrator”, “Cloud Run Admin”, “Secret Manager Admin”). reward-kitinstalled: Ensurereward-kitis installed in your Python environment (e.g.,pip install reward-kit).

 Setup